zapier/zapier-platform-cli/README.md

 ### Custom

 This is what most "API Key" driven apps should default to using.
-Uou'll likely provide some some custom `beforeRequest` middleware or a `requestTemplate` to complete the authentication by adding/computing needed headers.
+You'll likely provide some some custom `beforeRequest` middleware or a `requestTemplate` to complete the authentication by adding/computing needed headers.

 ```javascript
 const App = {